ML Research Benchmark: Can AI Agents Do Real ML Research?

 Can AI Agents Do Real ML Research?
 We Built a Benchmark to Find Out

-AI agents are getting remarkably good at writing code, browsing the web, and completing complex tasks.
-But can they do something harder — can they actually do machine learning research?
-Not just run a training script, but make the kinds of decisions a researcher makes: choosing architectures, tuning hyperparameters, iterating on failed experiments, and pushing toward state-of-the-art results?
+AI agents have become remarkably capable at writing code, browsing the web, and completing complex tasks.
+Whether they can do something more difficult remains an open question: can they actually perform machine learning research?
+This means not just running a training script, but making the kinds of decisions a researcher makes: choosing architectures, tuning hyperparameters, iterating on failed experiments, and pushing toward state-of-the-art results.

-To answer that question, we built the ML Research Benchmark (MLRB) — a suite of 7 competition-level challenges drawn directly from recent ML conference tracks at NeurIPS, ICML, and CoNLL.
-We then pointed two frontier AI agents at them and watched what happened.
+To investigate this, we built the ML Research Benchmark (MLRB), a suite of 7 competition-level challenges drawn directly from recent ML conference tracks at NeurIPS, ICML, and CoNLL.
+We then evaluated two frontier AI agents on these tasks.

 Why Conference Competitions?

-Existing agent benchmarks like MLAgentBench focus on canonical ML tasks — CIFAR-10 classification, Kaggle regression challenges, and the like.
-These are useful, but they don't capture the difficulty of the work that capabilities researchers actually do day-to-day.
+Existing agent benchmarks like MLAgentBench focus on canonical ML tasks: CIFAR-10 classification, Kaggle regression challenges, and similar well-studied problems.
+These are useful but do not capture the difficulty of the work that capabilities researchers perform in practice.

-Crucially, competition tasks also resist the saturation problem that plagues binary benchmarks.
-There's always room for improvement, which means the benchmark can grow with agent capabilities rather than becoming obsolete.
+Competition tasks also resist the saturation problem that plagues binary benchmarks.
+There is always room for improvement, which means the benchmark can grow with agent capabilities rather than becoming obsolete.

 The Seven Challenges